-- 11)The surface coatings to the communal areas are Class 0 rated. - 12)All floors have Sandwell MBC fitted carpet.
-Due to the fact SMBC specified and managed the installation of the carpets it has been presumed that it is class 0 fire rated. - 13) The building has sufficient passive controls that provide effective compartmentation in order to support a Stay Put-Unless Policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them.
+- 10)the surface coatings to the communal areas are Class 0 rated. - 11)All floors have Sandwell MBC fitted carpet.
+Due to the fact SMBC specified and managed the installation of the carpets it has been presumed that it is class 0 fire rated. - 12) The electrical service cupboard is located on the ground floor